xitu/gold-miner/article/2020/create-a-private-postgresql-database-for-your-development-environment-in-seconds.md

 # Create a Private PostgreSQL Database for Your Development Environment in Seconds

-#### Define a PostgreSQL database and monitoring tool that you can create and destroy quickly using Docker Compose

 ![Photo by [Roi Dimor](https://unsplash.com/@roi_dimor?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/5948/0*msfDTPGlbTAD6DCs)

 When starting a new project, many developers use a JSON, CSV, or other flat file to simulate the data that might live in a database.
 Developers are torn between the hassle of creating their own database and the limitations associated with not having a real database.
 Why not define a PostgreSQL database **and monitoring tool** that you can create, destroy, and recreate in a matter of seconds using Docker Compose?